SimonGenin/hadron-docs/src/events.md

 ## Overview

-Event Manager is a tool which allows manipulating Hadron's default behavior without the need to change the code base.
+Event Manager is a tool which allows for manipulating Hadron's default behavior without the need to change the code base.
 It can be achieved via custom listeners defined by the developer.
-There are a bunch of extension points spread all over the hadron framework where listeners can be hooked up.
+There are a bunch of extension points spread all over the Hadron framework where listeners can be hooked up.

 ## Initializing

-Pass package as an argument for hadron bootstrapping function:
+Pass the package as an argument for Hadron bootstrapping function:

 ```javascript
 const hadronEvents = require('@brainhubeu/hadron-events');